dankinder/walker/cassandra/doc.md

 While crawling, Walker generates a hash fingerprint of the downloaded page's text.
 During analysis, it discovers which links have the same content (fingerprint) and path.
-Comparing these it learns which query parameters do not affect the page content, and filters those parameters out from similar pages.
+Comparing these, it learns which query parameters do not affect the page content and filters those parameters out.

 For example, suppose the following 2 links produce the same fingerprint:
 - test.com/page1.html